Pfizer (NYSE:PFE) Updates FY 2022 Earnings Guidance

 Institutional Trading of Pfizer

-Large investors have recently modified their holdings of the company.
-Worth Asset Management LLC acquired a new position in Pfizer during the 1st quarter valued at about $29,000.
-Red Wave Investments LLC boosted its position in shares of Pfizer by 33.6% during the 1st quarter.
-Red Wave Investments LLC now owns 5,124 shares of the biopharmaceutical company’s stock valued at $265,000 after purchasing an additional 1,288 shares in the last quarter.
-Front Street Capital Management Inc. boosted its position in shares of Pfizer by 4.3% during the 1st quarter.
-Front Street Capital Management Inc. now owns 5,168 shares of the biopharmaceutical company’s stock valued at $268,000 after purchasing an additional 215 shares in the last quarter.
-RB Capital Management LLC boosted its position in shares of Pfizer by 6.7% during the 1st quarter.
-RB Capital Management LLC now owns 5,446 shares of the biopharmaceutical company’s stock valued at $282,000 after purchasing an additional 341 shares in the last quarter.
-Finally, Navis Wealth Advisors LLC boosted its position in shares of Pfizer by 19.8% during the 1st quarter.
-Navis Wealth Advisors LLC now owns 6,050 shares of the biopharmaceutical company’s stock valued at $313,000 after purchasing an additional 1,000 shares in the last quarter.
-Institutional investors and hedge funds own 67.90% of the company’s stock.
+Several institutional investors have recently made changes to their positions in PFE.
+Weik Capital Management raised its position in Pfizer by 8.0% during the first quarter.
+Weik Capital Management now owns 19,374 shares of the biopharmaceutical company’s stock valued at $1,003,000 after acquiring an additional 1,434 shares in the last quarter.
+GM Advisory Group Inc. raised its position in Pfizer by 17.1% during the first quarter.
+GM Advisory Group Inc. now owns 18,418 shares of the biopharmaceutical company’s stock valued at $953,000 after acquiring an additional 2,683 shares in the last quarter.
+Penserra Capital Management LLC raised its position in Pfizer by 178.2% during the first quarter.
+Penserra Capital Management LLC now owns 17,916 shares of the biopharmaceutical company’s stock valued at $926,000 after acquiring an additional 11,476 shares in the last quarter.
+Wescott Financial Advisory Group LLC bought a new position in Pfizer during the first quarter valued at approximately $742,000.
+Finally, First Commonwealth Financial Corp PA raised its position in Pfizer by 23.7% during the first quarter.
+First Commonwealth Financial Corp PA now owns 10,907 shares of the biopharmaceutical company’s stock valued at $564,000 after acquiring an additional 2,087 shares in the last quarter.
+67.90% of the stock is currently owned by institutional investors and hedge funds.

 About Pfizer